Personal Image Right in Colombia

-The right to self-image is part of the personality rights, it protects the moral worth of the individual, protects a human being to develop a free personality and maintains a minimum quality of human life, avoiding capture, playback or unconditioned publishing of the image of a person.
+The right to self-image is part of personality rights, it protects the moral worth of the individual, protects a human being to develop a free personality and maintains a minimum quality of human life, avoiding capture, playback or unconditioned publishing of the image of a person.

 Respect for the right of self-image is one of the personality rights which contains two clearly identifiable aspects: the first aspect is the very personal power to capture, print, distribute, publish or distribute an image, for personal purposes as seen with family heirlooms or personal images; a second aspect can provide an economic benefit as those seen with professional models, actors, actresses, athletes or ordinary people.
-The second aspect also brings the ability to prevent the production, reproduction, dissemination and distribution of an image by a third party, if there is no consent for use.
+The second aspect also brings the ability to prevent the production, reproduction, dissemination, and distribution of an image by a third party, if there is no consent for use.

-The Constitutional Court notes “an elementary consideration of respect and dignity for the person impedes that the external characteristics that notes its appearance and that identify the person more than any other external sign in its concrete individuality, can be freely available and for manipulation by others. (…) with deductibles legitimate limitations of the demands of human sociability, the pursuit of knowledge and other overriding public interests, everyone is entitled to their own image, with the result that without his consent, it can not be unfairly appropriated, published, exhibited, reproduced or marketed by another. “
+The Constitutional Court notes “an elementary consideration of respect and dignity for the person impedes that the external characteristics that note its appearance and that identifies the person more than any other external sign in its concrete individuality, can be freely available and for manipulation by others. (…) with deductibles legitimate limitations of the demands of human sociability, the pursuit of knowledge and other overriding public interests, everyone is entitled to their own image, with the result that without his consent, it can not be unfairly appropriated, published, exhibited, reproduced or marketed by another. “

 The image concept incorporates a set of subject peculiarities, which can’t be exposed, without any requirement to self-exploitation, in the audiovisual field or the printed elements.
-Of course, freedom in the contractual relationship allows the owner of the protected image to authorize the use and dissemination of other images used commonly and commercially, but may not be construed that the authorization thus conferred implies the renunciation of the fundamental right at issue.
+Of course, freedom in the contractual relationship allows the owner of the protected image to authorize the use and dissemination of other images used commonly and commercially, but may not be construed that the authority thus conferred implies the renunciation of the fundamental right at issue.

 2. Legal Consecration